sedthh/lara-hungarian-nlp/README.md

 ## Licensing

 This project has **dual licensing**.
-You may use it either under the [GNU GPLv3 License](LICENSE.md) for Open Source ChatBot solutions and NLP research purposes or [contact me](https://github.com/sedthh) about different (proprietary) licensing options for Commercial use.
+You may use it either under the [GNU GPLv3 License](LICENSE.md) for Open Source ChatBot solutions and NLP research purposes or [contact me](https://github.com/sedthh) about different licensing options for commercial use.

+Feel free to add your own ChatBot to the [use case list](https://github.com/sedthh/lara-hungarian-nlp/wiki/Projects) because

 ![Every civilization was built off the back of a disposable workforce...
 But I can only make so many.](https://github.com/sedthh/lara-hungarian-nlp/blob/master/bladerunner.gif)